rhyslwells/Data-Archive/content/standardised/Weak Learners.md

 aliases:
 category:
 ---
 Weak learners are simple models that perform slightly better than random guessing.
-They are often used as the building blocks in [[Model Ensembling]] methods to create a strong predictive model.
+They are often used as the building blocks in [[Model Ensemble]] methods to create a strong predictive model.

 ## Characteristics